 What is Mirena?

 The Mirena intrauterine device (IUD) contains levonorgestrel, a female hormone that can cause changes in your cervical mucus and uterine lining, making it harder for sperm to reach the uterus and harder for a fertilized egg to attach to the uterus.
 Mirena is a plastic device that contains this hormone.
 This device is placed in the uterus where it slowly releases the hormone to prevent pregnancy for 5 years.

 Mirena should not be used as emergency birth control.

-You should not use Mirena if you have abnormal vaginal bleeding, uterine infection after a pregnancy, pelvic inflammatory disease (PID), uterine fibroid tumors, a vaginal or cervical infection, abnormal Pap smear, breast cancer, cervical or uterine cancer, liver disease, or liver tumor, or a weak immune system.
+You should not use a Mirena IUD if you have abnormal vaginal bleeding, a pelvic infection, certain other problems with your uterus or cervix, or if you have breast or uterine cancer, liver disease or liver tumor, or a weak immune system.